 Dr. Robin Selinger joined Kent State’s Liquid Crystal Institute as a professor in the Chemical Physics Interdisciplinary Program in 2005.
 She holds her bachelor’s, master’s and Ph.D. degrees in physics from Harvard University.
-Her research interests lie in theoretical/computational studies in liquid crystals and other soft materials, and in modeling deformation and fracture of crystalline solids.
+Her research interests lie in theoretical/computational studies in liquid crystals and other soft materials.
 She works with molecular scale and mesoscale simulation techniques, and a major unifying theme throughout her research is the study of topological defects and their role in transport and microstructure.

 Ph.D., Physics, Harvard University, 1989.